-By Arline Liang – General Studies class student
+By Arline Liang – Student of the School of General Studies

 News is that part of communication that allow us to keep ourselves informed of the changing events, issues, and characters around the world.
 It has always been said that information is knowledge and when its used in the correct way, it can even save lives.
 However, this can also be harmful if the information transmitted is not fully verified or if it is altered, which instead of informing would be misinforming, and this could cause great damage.
 Those are the well-known "Fake News".
 The holocaust in the World War II is an example of how the news could have saved thousands of lives, but due to the “fake news”, this did not happen.